tobimichigan/Integrative-Artificial-Intelligence-For-Diabetes-Prediction-Algorithmic-Insights/README.md

 <h1>Sources</h1>

-We directly used the T1D-UOM[1] and AZT1D[2] datasets in our pipeline.
+We directly used the T1D-UOM[10] and AZT1D[14] (see full list of references in full article link above) in  datasets in our pipeline.
 These references also highlight the data gaps we are filling: limited publicly available T1D data for algorithm development and how these new datasets address that gap.

 <h1>Data Sources</h1>